owncast/owncast.github.io/content/docs/scaling.md

 ## Chat

-Scaling chat is more difficult, as Owncast is an all-in-one, single server solution.
-You're limited by what your single server will be able to handle as far as open connections.
-You're likely, with a little tweaking, to get many hundreds of people connected to chat.
-But if you're looking at 1,000 or more, Owncast's chat is likely not the correct solution for your use case.
+When scaling chat you're limited by what your single server will be able to handle as far as open connections.
+For most people the standard configuration is likely going to suffice, as it's been tested to thousands of concurrent clients.

-**Steps**

-1. You will want to have a more powerful server (cpu, ram) in order to handle additional chat connections.
-1. You will need to increase the user's maximum open resource limit on your machine (ulimit).

-If you get the `too many open files` error it's because your `ulimit` value is lower than the number of open resources Owncast is trying to to use.
+Owncast will automatically increase the amount of concurrent sockets that your operating system will allow.
+However, if you still get the `too many open files` error it's because your `ulimit` value is lower than the number of open resources Owncast is trying to to use.
+You will want to have a more powerful server (cpu, ram) when raising the max limit and handle more chat connections.

-The default for `ulimit -n` is generally 1024, so you can increase from there by using the `ulimit` command or editing your system files.
+You can increase concurrent connections by using the `ulimit` command or editing your system files.
 [Here is an overview of the different limits and how to change them](https://www.learnitguide.net/2015/07/how-to-increase-ulimit-values-in-linux.html).
 It's beyond the scope of this documentation to go into detail of what numbers you should use and where to put them.